Skip to Content

 Not just because it has a glorious name (I have a fascination with cool food names) but because it is often made with mackerel, one of my favourite ingredients!

-I spent 13 years living in central Europe only having access to smoked mackerel.
-Now I have returned to the UK I am on a bit of a splurge.
+I spent 13 years living in central Europe, only having access to smoked mackerel.
+Now that I have returned to the UK, I am on a bit of a splurge.

-This Thai mackerel curry joins a recent Indian mackerel curry, devilled mackerel and whole baked mackerel with potatoes and onions.
+This Thai mackerel curry joins a recent Indian mackerel curry, devilled mackerel, mackerel with horseradish hash and whole baked mackerel with potatoes and onions.

 In Thailand and across South-East Asia, short-bodied mackerel is the species used.
-From a flavour point of view and in terms of eating Atlantic mackerel, is a perfect sub.
+From a flavour point of view, and in terms of eating Atlantic mackerel, it is a perfect substitute.

 A sauce rocks Thai red curry paste, fish sauce, lime juice and leaves, brown sugar and loads of Thai basil to freshen everything up.